JenilGajjar20/iNoteBook/README.md

 Install the above mentioned dependencies.

-- **Express**: [Express.js](https://expressjs.com/) is a free and open-source web application framework for Node. js.
+- **Express**: [Express.js](https://expressjs.com/) is a free and open-source web application framework for Node.js.
 It is used for designing and building web applications quickly and easily.

 - **cors**: [CORS](https://expressjs.com/en/resources/middleware/cors.html) is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.